-Planning a day out with your teens but not sure where to go?
-There are plenty of activities around town – both outdoor and indoor things – that are fun for young people and adults alike.
-From a high-energy trampoline park and a VR experience to ice-skating and board game cafés, we’ve scouted out some of the best places around the island to check out, whether it’s raining or shining.
+Planning a day out for teens or younger kids, but not sure where to go?
+There are plenty of outdoor activities in Singapore – and when it’s raining or too hot they can head for indoor fun – adults will enjoy them too!
+From a high-energy trampoline park and a VR experience to ice-skating and board game cafés, here’s some of the best places to have fun!

 Take the leap